andybalham/blog-source-code/blog-posts/easy-lambda-custom-metrics-part-1.md

 );
 ```

-We now have a `metrics` instance to use to publish our custom metrics.
-For the happy path we do this as shown below:
+We now have a `metrics` instance to use to publish our custom metric.
+We do this as shown below, calling the `putDimensions`, `putMetric`, and `setProperty` methods:

 ```typescript
 const response = await axios.post<